 Reviewing and Approving a Policy

-The proposed policy document should be reviewed by the appropriate University Senate Committee to ensure compliance with the requirements in the Policy Template.
+The proposed policy document should be reviewed by the appropriate University Senate Committee, which shall be determined by ECUS, to ensure compliance with the requirements in the Policy Template.
 Deliberation about the content of the policy document should be recorded in the minutes from the committee meeting.

-Upon approval of the policy by the committee, a motion to approve the policy is forwarded to the Executive Committee of the University Senate to be placed on the agenda for discussion and vote by the full membership of the University Senate.
+Upon approval of the policy by the committee, a motion to approve the policy is forwarded to the Executive Committee of the University Senate to be placed on the agenda for consideration by the full membership of the University Senate.

 Upon approval of the policy by the University Senate, the Chair of the Executive Committee signs the motion and submits it to the University President who either approves or vetoes the motion.
-The President then assigns responsibility for the implementation of the policy to the appropriate person or department.
+If the University President approves the policy, (s)he assigns responsibility for the implementation of the policy to the appropriate person or department.

-These steps should be in compliance with the time limits outlined in the University Senate By-laws.
+These steps should be performed in compliance with the time limits provided in the University Senate Bylaws.

 Revising a Policy

-Revisions and/or updates to existing policies should follow the same development, review, and approval process followed for new policies.
+Revisions and/or updates to existing policies are subject to the same development, review, and approval process followed for new policies.

 Promulgating a Policy

-The Policies, Procedures, and Practices Manual should be regularly updated to include new policies and revisions to existing policies.
+The Policies, Procedures, and Practices Manual should be regularly updated to include new policies and revisions to existing policies that have been approved by the University President.

 All those impacted by the policy should be notified as soon as possible after the policy is approved.